jonginn/dotfiles/README.md

 From App Store.

+### Install rbenv/Ruby

+To be added to this Readme.

 ## Thanks to
 [Mathias Bynens](http://twitter.com/mathias "Follow @mathias on Twitter") for the [original repo](https://github.com/mathiasbynens/dotfiles) we used to start this guide.